jrembold/WUPhys-CodeComp/Readme.md

   'rotCCW' | Rotates 90 degrees counter-clockwise
   'spear' | Throws a spear in the facing direction

-(Things are rather simple at the moment!)
+(Things are rather simple at the moment!) *Please note that the server enforces a timebomb mechanic where if your bot does not move from a square in 120 turns, it explodes!*

 To influence these moves, each bot is given particular information each round from the server.
 All this information is saved in the bot CBot class and can be accessed via attributes.
 Information available at the moment includes: